aussedatlo/aussedatlo-notes/posts/14-ssh-signal-notifications.md

 ---
 ## Signal

-To communicate from the shell environment to Signal, we will use the `signal-cli-rest-api`.
-This REST API is designed to call the `signal-cli` binary under the hood.
+To communicate from the shell environment to Signal, we will use the [signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api).
+This REST API is designed to call the [signal-cli](https://github.com/AsamK/signal-cli) binary under the hood.

 I prefer to use this REST application to avoid installing `signal-cli` directly on my server and to enable integration with other applications, such as `Home Assistant`.